solita/solita.github.com/_posts/2020-12-21--kinesis-streams-part-2.md

 ![async](/img/kinesis/async.png){: .img.centered }

-Instead, you need to configure the on-failure destination and other error handling settings on the **event source mapping**, when defining your function trigger.
+Instead, you need to configure the on-failure destination and other error handling settings on the **event source mapping** when defining your function trigger.

 ![sync](/img/kinesis/sync.png){: .img.centered }